oracle/truffleruby/doc/contributor/docker.md

 Pick one of:

 * From the public GraalVM CE binary tarball, and the public Ruby component, `--public 1.0.0rc-1` (default)
-* From a GraalVM binary tarball and Ruby component you have locally, `--graalvm graalvm.tar.gz ruby.jar`
+* From a GraalVM binary tarball and Ruby component you have locally, `--graalvm graalvm.tar.gz ruby-installable.jar`
 * From source, `--source master`

 ## Ruby manager